queer/singyeong/README.md

 other services that handle things on a per-guild basis, ex. having a cluster of voice nodes, where not needing to know which node holds a particular guild is very useful.

+Beyond this, it's useful for all sorts of other cases.
+Routing messages to a release version and a beta version without paying the cost of a pubsub or multiple queues or something similar. 신경 can get messages to the right place with some very complicated conditions very easily.

 ### Why Elixir?
 Why not Go, Rust, Java, ...?